guozhengxuan/Data-structure/README.md

 # Data-structure
-Data structure implementation such as stack, queue, list and so on, with their applications to solving practical problems.
+Data structure implementations such as stack, queue, list and so on, with their applications to solving practical problems.